rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 </pre>

-Note: In case your Authorization server requires extra request parameters beyond what the specification requires, you can do so by adding `<key, value>` pairs to a `Dictionary` and passing it to the `OAuth2ClientCredentialsProvider` constructor rather than an `EMPTY` one as shown above.
+Note: In case your Authorization server requires extra request parameters beyond what the specification requires, you can add `<key, value>` pairs to a `Dictionary` and passing it to the `OAuth2ClientCredentialsProvider` constructor rather than an `EMPTY` one as shown above.

 ### <a id="oauth2-refreshing-token" class="anchor" href="#oauth2-refreshing-token">Refreshing the Token</a>

-Tokens expire and the broker will refuse operations on connections with expired tokens.
-To avoid this, it is possible to call `ICredentialsProvider#Refresh()` before expiration and send the new token to the server.
-This is cumbersome from an application point of view, so the .Net client provides help with the `TimerBasedCredentialRefresher`.
+When tokens expire, the broker refuses further operations over the connection.
+It is possible to call `ICredentialsProvider#Refresh()` before expiring and send the new token to the server.
+This is not convenient for applications so, the .Net client provides help with the `TimerBasedCredentialRefresher`.
 This utility schedules a timer for every token received.
-Once the timer expires, it reports the connection which in turn calls `ICredentialsProvider#Refresh()`.
+When the timer expires, it reports the connection which in turn calls `ICredentialsProvider#Refresh()`.

 The following snippet shows how to create a `TimerBasedCredentialRefresher`